 Put new meaning and joy in your life, Lift your spirits, Renew your confidence and courage

-These programs are designed to introduce a number of practices that can be helpful in achieving and maintaining a feeling of wellbeing.
+These programs are designed to introduce a number of practices such as meditation, yoga, art therapy and restorative massage, that can be helpful in achieving and maintaining a feeling of wellbeing.

 One of the most positive outcomes is the establishment of a network of support and friendship amongst the participants that continues beyond the retreat.